Lipen/discrete-math-course/typst/hw4.typ

   ))
 ]

+Disjunctive elimination: assume each disjunct (steps 2, 5), derive $P$ from each, conclude $P$.
+What formulas are assumed?

 = Part V: Advanced Challenges

 #Box[
-  For those who dare to venture beyond the curriculum. \
+  Tichy, Pirx, and the constructors face their most demanding puzzles. \
-  Extra credit awaits the bold.
+  Extra credit awaits those who venture beyond.
 ]

 == Problem 15: Tri-Constellation Agent Communications

-*Central Command* transmits to Tichy an intelligence summary concerning last week's communications among four field agents operating in the remote regions between the Tri-Constellation colonies: *Bilion*, *Stevok*, *Tomix*, and *Johnon*.
+Captain Pirx analyzes communications among four field agents: *Bilion*, *Stevok*, *Tomix*, *Johnon*.
-Communications logs were partially encrypted and subsequently corrupted, but the following constraints were reconstructed by cryptanalysts:
+Cryptanalysts reconstructed these constraints:

 #block(
   inset: (x: 1em),
   stroke: (left: 3pt + gray),
   outset: (y: 3pt, left: -3pt),
 )[
-  "If Bilion contacted Stevok, then Tomix did not contact Stevok.
+  - If Bilion contacted Stevok, then Tomix did not contact Stevok.

-  Furthermore, Bilion contacted Stevok if and only if Johnon contacted at least one of them (Bilion or Stevok).
+  - Bilion contacted Stevok iff Johnon contacted at least one of them (Bilion or Stevok).

-  Additionally, if Johnon contacted Stevok, then Bilion did not contact Stevok."
+  - If Johnon contacted Stevok, then Bilion did not contact Stevok.
 ]

-Let $C(x,y)$ denote the proposition "$x$ contacted $y$" (directional; not necessarily symmetric).
+Let $C(x,y)$ denote "$x$ contacted $y$" (directional).

-*Your task:*
-+ Formalize all three constraints as propositional formulas using variables $C(x,y)$.
++ Formalize all three constraints.
-+ Through logical analysis, identify a pair of agents who *must* have communicated (in at least one direction).
++ Identify a pair who *must* have communicated.
 + Identify a pair who *definitively did not* communicate.
-+ Determine: Is there an agent who *necessarily* communicated with at least one other?
-Justify.
++ Is there an agent who *necessarily* communicated with at least one other?
-+ Construct a truth-table or case analysis to support your conclusions.
++ Construct a truth-table or case analysis supporting your conclusions.

 == Problem 16: Martians and Venusians on the Arithmetic Axis

-On the infinite *Arithmetic Axis* --- extending unbroken from point 1 to infinity --- every natural coordinate $n >= 1$ houses either a *Martian* or a *Venusian*, but never both.
+Astronaut Marek observes a lattice where each point $n >= 1$ houses either a *Martian* ($M_n$) or a *Venusian* ($V_n$), never both.
-A renowned xenopsychologist, after decades of observation from orbital stations, publishes the following formal constraints on the population distribution:

 #block(
   inset: (x: 1em),
   stroke: (left: 3pt + gray),
   outset: (y: 3pt, left: -3pt),
 )[
-  *Observation 1:* "No Martian tolerates having both neighbors also as Martians." \
+  *Observation 1:* No Martian has both neighbors as Martians. \
-  (Formally: $forall n >= 2. thin M_n imply not(M_(n-1) and M_(n+1))$)
+  ($forall n >= 2. thin M_n imply not(M_(n-1) and M_(n+1))$)

-  *Observation 2:* "Every Venusian demands at least one Martian neighbor." \
+  *Observation 2:* Every Venusian has at least one Martian neighbor. \
-  (Formally: $forall n >= 2. thin V_n imply (M_(n-1) or M_(n+1))$)
+  ($forall n >= 2. thin V_n imply (M_(n-1) or M_(n+1))$)

+  *Constraint 3:* If point 3 is Martian, all multiples of 3 are Martian. \
+  ($M_3 imply forall k. thin (3 | k imply M_k)$)

+  *Constraint 4 (false in this world):* If point 5 is Martian, some multiple of 3 is Martian. \
+  ($not(M_5 imply exists k. thin (3 | k and M_k))$)
 ]

-A subsequent transmission from the Martian political councils provides an encrypted addendum:
-- *Constraint 3:* "If point 3 houses a Martian, then every point divisible by 3 houses a Martian." \
-  (Formally: $M_3 imply forall k. thin (3 | k imply M_k)$)

-Finally, xenopsychologists intercept a statement and determine definitively that it is *false* within this world:
-- *Constraint 4 (negated):* "If point 5 houses a Martian, then there exists a point divisible by 3 that houses a Martian." \
-  (Formally: $not(M_5 imply exists k. thin (3 | k and M_k))$)

-*Your task:*
-+ Explain: What does the negation of Constraint 4 logically entail?
++ What does negating Constraint 4 logically entail?
-+ Given that exactly five Martians inhabit the axis, determine their positions uniquely.
++ If exactly five Martians exist, determine their positions.
-+ Must point 1 house a Martian?
-Provide rigorous justification.
++ Must point 1 be Martian?
-+ Formulate a general descriptive rule governing the inhabitant type at any point $n$.
++ Formulate a general rule for inhabitant type at point $n$.
++ What global structure emerges from local constraints?

-== Problem 17: Da, Ja, and the Three Algorithmic Gods
+== Problem 17: The Three Algorithmic Gods

-On a forgotten island shrouded in gravitational anomalies, Tichy discovers three ancient AIs — monuments to a civilization's attempt to encode pure reason into physical substrate.
+On a forgotten island, Tichy discovers three AIs from a lost civilization.
-These entities communicate only through two utterances: *"da"* and *"ja"* --- one signifies affirmation, the other negation, but the encoding is deliberately obscured.
+They answer only *"da"* or *"ja"* --- one means yes, one means no, but the encoding is unknown.

-*Specification:*
-- One AI is programmed to always speak truthfully (*Truth*).
+- *Truth*: always speaks truthfully
-- One is programmed to always lie (*Falsehood*).
+- *Falsehood*: always lies
-- One operates under a randomization protocol (*Random*), responding affirmatively or negatively with equal probability.
+- *Random*: responds probabilistically

-Tichy is granted exactly *three yes/no questions*, each directed to one AI of his choosing.
-Based solely on the pattern of responses, he must identify which AI is which.
+Tichy may ask exactly *three yes/no questions*, each to one AI.
+He must identify all three.
-The challenge is compounded: he does not know which language maps to which truth value.

-*Your task:*
-+ Design three concrete yes/no questions (state them in natural language) such that Tichy can uniquely identify each AI's role, regardless of which word means "yes" and regardless of Random's probabilistic choices.
++ Design three questions that identify each AI regardless of which word means "yes" and regardless of Random's choices.

-+ Provide a detailed explanation of the logical principle that makes these questions robust.
++ Explain the logical principle making your strategy robust.
-  Why~does your strategy succeed despite the language ambiguity and randomness?

-+ For your three questions, construct an exhaustive decision tree or truth table showing:
-  - The response pattern (da or ja) from each AI for each question.
-  - How the response patterns uniquely identify Truth, Falsehood, and Random.
-  - Why no other configuration of AIs could produce the same response sequence.
++ Construct a decision tree showing response patterns and unique identification.

++ What does this puzzle reveal about self-reference, negation, and logical identification?

-_Hint:_ Consider designing questions where the truth-value of the statement is independent of what "da" means --- i.e., questions that yield consistent answers across both language interpretations.
-Also consider questions about the other AIs' characteristics.
+_Hint:_ Design questions whose truth-value is independent of what "da" means --- yielding consistent answers across both interpretations.

 #line(length: 100%, stroke: 0.4pt)

-*Submission Guidelines:*
-- Organize solutions clearly with problem numbers and parts.
-- For proofs: State assumptions, show logical steps, and clearly mark conclusions.
+*Submission:* Organize solutions clearly.
+State assumptions, show steps, mark conclusions.

-*Grading Rubric:*
-- Correctness of symbolizations and proofs: 50%
-- Logical rigor and clarity of reasoning: 30%
+*Grading:* Correctness 50% · Logical rigor 30% · Completeness 20%
-- Completeness and attention to detail: 20%